Which Lawns have the best durability?

 • Grows in full sun

 There is no doubt that kikuyu is an invasive, vigorous and high-maintenance lawn.
-It’s not for everyone but for those wanting the ultimate in durability; this is it.
+It’s not for everyone, but for those wanting the ultimate in durability, this is it.
 On the upside, it’s a beautiful grass that will stay green all year round.
-It’s incredibly drought tolerant, will stand up to just about any amount of traffic, and when it does get damaged, it repairs quickly.
+It’s incredibly drought tolerant and will stand up to just about any amount of traffic, and when it gets damaged, it repairs quickly.

 Couch: